 FREEDOM: Species: Haliaeetus leucocephalus, Bald Eagle • Born: 1994 • Gender: Male

 FAITHFUL SPIRIT: Species: Haliaeetus leucocephalus, Bald Eagle • Born: 1990 • Gender: Female

-‘Freedom’ and ‘Faithful Spirit’ are a bonded non-releasable pair of Bald Eagles that live in a large private aviary at the American Eagle Foundation.
-They have hatched and raised numerous young as a part of the AEF’s Captive Breeding and Hacking programs.
+‘Freedom’ and ‘Faithful Spirit’ were a bonded non-releasable pair of Bald Eagles that lived in a large private aviary at the American Eagle Foundation.
+They hatched and raised numerous young as a part of the AEF’s Captive Breeding and Hacking programs.

 This pair was already bonded when they were transferred to the American Eagle Foundation from the San Francisco Zoo in 2007.
 In a ceremony honoring fallen soldiers, these two Eagles, along with three other non-releasable Bald Eagle breeding pairs were named by the families of these brave soldiers.

 Freedom was named in honor of Sgt.
 Paul Thomason.
 Faithful Spirit was named in honor of Sgt.
 Daniel Morris.

 In 2007, the American Eagle Foundation was chosen by the U.S. Fish & Wildlife Service to receive four Bald Eagle breeding pairs from the San Francisco Zoo to care, originally it was to be five pairs, however one mate passed away prior to the transfer.
 The living mate of the pair is now a educational eagle.

 These pairs were part of the San Francisco Zoo’s captive-breeding program.
 These regal birds had previously hatched numerous young eaglets, which were placed in wild nests located on the Channel Islands—as part of a Bald Eagle recovery project located off the coast of Los Angeles.
 The zoo concluded its successful breeding program after re-introducing more than 100 young Bald Eagles into the wild.